 For Child Care Providers

-For more information and to sign up for the Let’s Move!
-Child Care program, go to: www.healthykidshealthyfuture.org.
+For more information and to sign up for the Healthy Kids, Healthy Future Child Care program, go to: www.healthykidshealthyfuture.org.

 Wellness at work is good for business.
 Southwest District Health is working with worksites interested in wellness to complete the Centers for Disease Control and Prevention (CDC) Worksite Health Scorecard.
 This is an organizational benchmark assessment which will help worksites identify new opportunities in their current promotion/wellness programs.
 Southwest District Health will provide feedback based on the results of the Worksite Health Scorecard.
 These results will guide the worksite in identifying some action items.
 Southwest District Health will provide resources and technical assistance as able to assist the worksite in completing their action items.